Sora-Idk/Sora-Idk/README.md

 - 👋 Hi, I’m @Sora-Idk
 - 👀 I’m interested in learning about machine learning and ai and anything other related to tech ig.
+- ^ but i be dumb so jsut stick to easier stuff
-- 🌱 I’m currently learning javascript and python
+- 🌱 still just learning python ai will prob replace me soon
 - 💞️ I’m looking to collaborate on anything that might help me learn my interests faster
-- 📫 How to reach me dm me on discord Sora_Idk#8826
+- 📫 How to reach me dm me on discord sora_ireallydk

 <!---
 Sora-Idk/Sora-Idk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.